Non-viral delivery for gene therapyA next generation gene therapy delivery approach

 As viral based gene therapies continue to demonstrate therapeutic benefit in the clinic, DRF believes it is crucial to also invest in non-viral delivery methods.
 These technologies may provide strategies to complement current viral gene therapies by potentially increasing cargo size, widening patient eligibility and potentially offering methods to re-administer gene therapies to patients who have already received a viral-based therapy.

-DRF has provided funding for Solid Biosciences’ non-viral delivery research programme, which has partnered with experts across three different labs, two working in nanoparticle formation to develop and optimise a nanoparticle based gene delivery system, and one working in exosome development as a further alternative to current gene delivery mechanisms.
+DRF has provided funding for Solid Biosciences’ non-viral delivery research programme, which has partnered with experts across three different labs, two working in nanoparticle formation to develop and optimise a nanoparticle-based gene delivery system, and one working in exosome development as a further alternative to current gene delivery mechanisms.

 We look forward to sharing further news about this exciting next generation gene therapy approach in due course.